-Cooking is an essential part of human civilization.
-Food has always held a place of honour in the scheme of all countries, but in India from time immemorable, food has occupied a place of high esteem because of it's scientific and artistic aspects.
+Cooking is on essential part of human civilization.
+Food has always held a place of honour in the scheme of all countries, but in India from time immemorable, food has occupied a place of high esteem because of it's Scientific and Artistic aspects.
 Reference to food can also be found in our (Indian) old scriptures like Vedas and Upanisads.

 The search for spices spurred explorers to set out on hazardous journeys and set impassioned emperors to war.
 Columbus, Basco de Gama and Magellan, all went in search of spices and changed the world forever.

 Europeans discovered what Indians have known for thousands of years - Spices can be used for preservatives and as herbal medicines.

 The spice trade was so lucrative that the Dutch have a saying for anything too expensive, "As costly as pepper"